-I love that these tortillas have healthy fats from olive oil in them, but not too much oil that your hands are glistening with grease after you eat one.
-They're delicious cold and comforting heated up for a few seconds in the microwave.
+Yes.
+These whole wheat tortillas are made with simple, whole food, plant-based ingredients.
+These tortillas have healthy fats from olive oil in them, but not too much oil that your hands are glistening with grease after you eat one.

 And I can't finish this post without comparing the ingredients list of these Homemade Whole Wheat Tortillas with those of the store-bought whole wheat tortillas.
 I've searched a number of popular stores in hopes of finding tortillas with only a few ingredients in them and they're not easy to come by.
 I did find some brown rice tortillas at Trader Joe's with a beautifully short list of ingredients, but they tore so easily that I decided not to buy them again.
 The ingredient list of these Homemade Whole Wheat Tortillas are much more "stomach-able" compared to store bought whole wheat tortillas.
 Check out the difference:

 Ingredients In My Homemade Whole Wheat Tortilla Recipe

 - Whole Wheat Flour

 Ingredients In An Average Store-Bought Whole Wheat Tortilla